aexoden/edge/README.md

 ### LIVESPLIT

 Enables or disables LiveSplit integration.
 By default this is disabled.
 Enabling this requires luasocket and a correctly configured LiveSplit.
-USE OF THIS INTEGRATION IS CURRENTLY UNSUPPORTED.
-IT MAY OR MAY NOT WORK DEPENDING ON YOUR EXACT SETUP.

 ### SAVESTATE